|Ruger Pistol History|

-Ruger's centerfire and rimfire autoloading pistols have framed the company's history from beginning to present.
+Ruger's centerfire and rimfire autoloading pistols have framed the company's history from the beginning.
+Here's a look at the first half-century of Ruger pistol history.

 Price?
 A mere $37.50.